johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 11. The architecture MUST support providing an error reporting mechanism from providers to zone owners.

+12. All signing parties MUST ensure to not publish key sets containing multiple keys of the same algorithm that share a keytag.

 # Soft Requirements

 "Soft requirements" are those that are desirable, but the absence of